Find Parts For Your Truck

 Correct valve spring pressure is a very important piece of power production.
 Hamilton has seen 10-12 horsepower increases with customers changing their 60Lb. spring to their beehives.
 These springs will work well up to 4,500 RPM with moderate cams and OEM size valves.
 If you are spinning over 4,500RPM with a healthy cam, and/or larger valves, then you need to look at going to Hamilton's dual spring for safety and valve control.

-No Shipping To CA
+No shipping to CA